How does this medication work? What will it do for me?

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Birth control: Miconazole topical reduces the effectiveness of latex condoms and diaphragms.
-Use of alternative forms of birth control while using this medication is recommended.
+Use alternative forms of birth control while using this medication.